idrisso4/Scholarship-Recommendation-System/README.md

 And we developed a website with the framework Django where we deployed our model.

-✅ BeatifulSoup, Python, Numpy, Pandas, Scikitlearn, Django, Bootstrap, Scrum, Unsupervised Learning Clustering Algorithms.
+✅ Keywords: Python, Numpy, Pandas, ScikitLearn, Django, BeatifulSoup, Bootstrap, Scrum, Unsupervised Learning Clustering Algorithms.

 ![](web0.JPG)